I'm a provider

 Please wait while you are redirected.

-The AxiaLIF® and AxiaLIF II Level systems were developed by TranS1® and consist of techniques and surgical instruments for creating a pre-sacral access route to perform percutaneous fusion of the L5-S1 or L4–S1 vertebral bodies.
-The U. S. Food and Drug Administration (FDA) premarket clearance (510[k]) summaries indicates that the procedures are intended to provide anterior stabilization of the spinal segments as an adjunct to spinal fusion and to assist in the treatment of degeneration of the lumbar disc; to perform lumbar discectomy; or to assist in the performance of interbody fusion.
-(2, 3) The AxiaLIF® systems are indicated for patients requiring fusion to treat pseudoarthrosis, unsuccessful previous fusion, spinal stenosis, spondylolisthesis (Grade 1), or degenerative disc disease, defined as back pain of discogenic origin with degeneration of the disc confirmed by history and radiographic studies.
-They are not intended to treat severe scoliosis, severe spondylolisthesis (Grades 2, 3, and 4), tumor, or trauma.
+The AxiaLIF® and AxiaLIF II Level systems (TranS1) consist of techniques and surgical instruments for creating a pre-sacral access route to perform percutaneous fusion of the L5-S1 or L4–S1 vertebral bodies.
+(In 2013, TranS1 acquired Baxano and changed the company name to Baxano Surgical.
+Quandry Medical acquired the TranS1 technology in 2014 and re-established distribution of AxiaLIF in 2015).
+The U. S. Food and Drug Administration (FDA) marketing clearance (510[k]) summaries indicates that the procedures are intended to provide anterior stabilization of the spinal segments as an adjunct to spinal fusion and to assist in the treatment of degeneration of the lumbar disc; to perform lumbar discectomy; or to assist in the performance of interbody fusion.
+The AxiaLIF® systems are indicated for patients requiring fusion to treat pseudoarthrosis, unsuccessful previous fusion, spinal stenosis, spondylolisthesis (Grade 1 or 2), or degenerative disc disease, defined as back pain of discogenic origin with degeneration of the disc confirmed by history and radiographic studies.
+They are not intended to treat severe scoliosis, severe spondylolisthesis (Grades 3 and 4), tumor, or trauma.
 The devices are not meant to be used in patients with vertebral compression fractures or any other condition in which the mechanical integrity of the vertebral body is compromised.
 Their usage is limited to anterior supplemental fixation of the lumbar spine at L5-S1 or L4-S1 in conjunction with legally marketed facet or pedicle screw systems.

 Related medical policies are –